 [ Essays on the Origin of Angiosperms ]

 A growing body of biochemical and morphological evidence suggests that cones and flowers are reproductive short shoots.
 Fertile spur shoots are demonstrably ancient organs known from Permo-carboniferous seed plant fossils.
-Further, molecular phylogenetic studies of homeodomain proteins and transcription factors (TFs) posit deep conservation of cone and floral CRMs, GRNs, and polarity networks (PINs).
+Further, molecular phylogenetic studies of homeodomain proteins and transcription factors (TFs) posit deep conservation of cone and floral CRMs, GRNs, auxin-based polarity networks, efflux carriers, and PINs.

 Do crown group basal angiosperms and magnoliids represent a loose amalgam of parallel evolutionary lines traceable to Middle Triassic, remarkably divergent, stem group flowering plants? ...
 EVOLUTION OF MESOZOIC ANGIOSPERMS

 [ Topics for Debate and Discussion ]

 News commentary includes copyrighted illustrations and links to scientific research articles on the origin of flowering plants, Holometabola, and related subjects ...
 RESEARCH NEWS